agapas/separate-curves/README.md

 # separate-curves
 Blender addon for splitting curve into separated objects by loose parts.
-It's interface can be found at the very bottom of the Edit part in Tools Panel.
+It's interface can be found in Sidebar on the right, in SCO Panel.

 Images below display the addon in action: